On June 26, 2015, the United States Supreme Court declared that denying same-sex couples the freedom to marry violates the U.S. Constitution.

 The “Legal Marriage Essays” and “Legal Marriage Data” sections provided in the Partner Task Force Table of Contents contain more than 90 articles that have vital information regarding marriage as a civil right.

 The Legal Marriage Essays section provides rationale, and often has more personal views.

 The Legal Marriage Data section lists rights, responsibilities, and legal ramifications.

-Because our line-up of articles is so extremely long, here is a list of recommended pieces to start with that are central to understanding the key issues.
+Because our line-up of articles is so extremely long - as seen in our Table of Contents - here is a list of recommended pieces to start with that are central to understanding the key issues:

 Governments that offer Full Legal Marriage

 New Zealand (2013)

 US States & Territories